Sept. 16 – Oct. 31, 2019

 Administrative Charge: All registration changes or cancellations are subject to an administrative charge of $70.00.
 Please note that CLINIC can only issue refunds for an e-learning course until one week prior to the course opening date.

-The trainers for this course are members of CLINIC’s Training, Litigation and Support section:
+The trainers for this course are members of CLINIC’s Training and Legal Support section:

 - Sarah Bronstein, Senior Attorney